akimd/bison/README-hacking.md

 # Test Suite

 ## make check
-Use liberally.
+Consume without moderation.
 It is composed of two kinds of tests: the examples, and the main test suite.

 ### The Examples
 In examples/, there is a number of ready-to-use examples (see